The KCC20Minter Contract

 - the new minter state must point at the covenant ID of output 0

-- the mint allowance is preserved during initialization
+- the issuance allowance is preserved during initialization

 - the new state flips